mkiruba/Moneybox.Refactor/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+___

+## Approach Followed

+1. Extracted WithDrawMoney code from TransferMoney.
+2. Completed Unit tests with 100% coverage for Features before starting to Refactor.
+3. Moved validations in to Domain model.
+4. Moved WithDraw and PayIn methods to Domain model.
+5. TransferMoney is refactored in to two steps as WithDraw and PayIn.